Feb 10, 2020

 So, we’d like to propose a set of baby steps that stakeholders can take to build trust and expertise.

 Step 0: Make a free, no-obligation, no-lawyers-required user account at dashboard.solarforecastarbiter.org.
+Full instructions are provided on this website.
 Then:

 - Explore the reference data, reference forecasts, and the daily updated reports for select reference data and forecasts.